flame/blis/docs/Sandboxes.md

 ```
 Here, we tell `configure` that we want to use the `ref99` sandbox, which
 corresponds to a sub-directory of `sandbox` named `ref99`.
 (Reminder: the
-`auto` argument is simply the configuration target and thus unrelated to
+`auto` argument is the configuration target and thus unrelated to
 sandboxes.)
-As configure runs, you should get output that includes lines
+As `configure` runs, you should get output that includes lines
 similar to:
 ```
 configure: configuring for alternate gemm implementation: